 - Being attacked by an animal, like a stray dog;

 - Falls in ditches, on roads, and other hard surfaces;

 - Drowning in a pool, pond, lake, or other body of water.

-The resulting damages from these are severe and life-threatening, leading to physical harm, emotional trauma, and financial strain due to required medical treatment.
+The resulting damages from these are severe and life-threatening, leading to physical harm, emotional trauma, and financial strain due to the required medical treatment.
 Because of this, it is important for a potential claimant to understand the rights of residents and what legal options might be available.

 The Rights of Residents in Nursing Facilities

 The Patient’s Bill of Rights, as found in the Michigan Public Health Code, defines the rights of nursing home residents.
 Essentially, no matter their medical or mental condition, residents are provided with:

 - The right to not suffer physical, mental, and sexual abuse